The following are available positions with the Task Force.

 - Strong communication and collaboration skills

-- Self-motivated with the ability to work effectively from a remote location
+- Self-motivated with the ability to work effectively in an office setting and remotely outside of an office setting

 - Content creation and graphic design a plus (IE: creating flyers, etc.)